Platelet Inventory Management with Approximate Dynamic Programming: Numerical Study

-More specifically, when the fixed ordering cost is small (i.e., $f = 10$) and the coefficients of the order size in the Multinomial logistic model are negative (i.e., last three plots in the first three rows of Figure \ref{fig:ADPerf}), the initial Myopic policy performs close to optimal.
+More specifically, when the fixed ordering cost is small (i.e., $\kappa = 10$) and the coefficients of the order size in the \revision{multinomial} logistic model are negative (i.e., last three plots in the first three rows of Figure \ref{fig:ADPerf}), the initial Myopic policy performs close to optimal.
 Intuitively, this is because the chance of receiving units with remaining shelf-life of one is relatively high and increasing in order size.
-Hence, the problem is approximately similar to an independent single-period problem with future costs of orders being less important.
-However, for cases with positive coefficients of the order size, i.e., $(c_0^2, c_0^3, c_1^2, c_1^3) \in \{(1, 0.5, 0.4, 0.8), (1, 0.5, 0.2, 0.4)\}$, the estimate of the expected optimality gap for the Myopic policy respectively increases from 1.9\% and 2.5\% to 55.7\% and 68.2\% as the unit cost of expiry increases from 5 to 80.
+Hence, the problem is approximately similar to an independent single-period problem.
+However, for cases with positive coefficients of the order size, i.e., $(c_0^2, c_0^3, c_1^2, c_1^3) \in \{(1, 0.5, 0.4, 0.8), (1, 0.5, 0.2, 0.4)\}$, the estimate of the expected optimality gap for the Myopic policy respectively increases from 1.9\% and 2.5\% to 55.7\% and 68.2\% as the unit cost of expiration increases from 5 to 80.
 In contrast, the increase for the ADP policy is much less from 1.3\% and 0.9\% to 10.5\% and 9.9\%, respectively.
 Intuitively, this is because the chance of receiving fresher units with remaining shelf-life of two and three days is relatively high and increasing in order size, and hence future costs of orders become more important.
-In addition, we can improve the worse-case performance of the ADP policies using Choice 3 and Choice 4 of basis functions.
-From Figure \ref{fig:ADPerf-Choice234}, we observe that including the interaction term in the approximation function \eqref{BF_approx} reduces the worse-case optimality gap to 4.3\% and 4.4\%, while including the cubic terms only slightly improves the gaps to 9.4\% and 8.9\%.
-Therefore, Choice 4 of basis functions that includes the interaction term and requires one more parameter to tune in the algorithm, contributes more substantially to its performance and reduces the worse-case optimality gap below 5\%.
+In addition, we can improve the \revision{worst-case} performance of the ADP policies using Choice 3 and Choice 4 of basis functions.
+From Figure \ref{fig:ADPerf-Choice234}, we observe that including the interaction term in the approximation function \eqref{BF_approx} reduces the \revision{worst-case} optimality gap to 4.3\% and 4.4\%, while including the cubic terms only slightly improves the gaps to 9.4\% and 8.9\%.
+Therefore, Choice 4 of basis functions that includes the interaction term and requires one more parameter to tune in the algorithm, contributes more substantially to its performance and reduces the \revision{worst-case} optimality gap to below 5\%.